 Champaign Milongueros is a group of tango students who regularly meet here to study and dance the milonguero style of tango.

-2. Committing to regular and long-term participation.
+2. Commitment to regular and long-term participation.

 April 20, 2018